Help Someone Else

 3. Report, as required

 All Ohio State employees, including student employees, are required to report incidents of sexual assault immediately, including all known details of the incident (name, date, time, location).
 Other employees (faculty, chairs/directors, supervisors, HR personnel) are required to report all other sexual misconduct within 5 days.
 University employees working under a license providing privilege may be exempt from reporting requirements.
-For more information about the duty to report, see the Sexual Misconduct Policy.
+For more information about the duty to report, see the Non-Discrimination, Harassment and Sexual Misconduct Policy and link to the NDH policy.

 - If you are required to report the incident, explain your reporting responsibilities to the person who has disclosed the information to you.
 If you are able to explain options for confidential resources before receiving the disclosure, it is good to give someone a choice whether to disclose to a mandated reporter.